andre-c01/dhcp_dns/README.md

 Install sshd with `apt install ssh`

-After booting the vm go to `/etc/ssh/sshd_config` and uncomment `PasswordAuthentication yes` .
-Save and get the vm ip with `ip a`.
+After booting the vm go to `/etc/ssh/sshd_config` and uncomment `PasswordAuthentication yes` or do `sed -i '/PasswordAuthentication/s/^#//g /etc/ssh/sshd_config'.
+Then save and get the vm ip with `ip a`.

-or do

-`sed -i '/PasswordAuthentication/s/^#//g /etc/ssh/sshd_config'

 Then enable & start the service `systemctl enable sshd --now`